 \subsection{Adjoint Koszul matrix factorizations}

 Let $\Gamma_0$ and $\Gamma_1$ be the MOY graphs in Figure \ref{KR-chi-maps-fig}.
-Khovanov and Rozansky \cite{KR1} defined morphisms $C(\Gamma_0) \xrightarrow{\chi^0} C(\Gamma_1)$ and $C(\Gamma_1) \xrightarrow{\chi^1} C(\Gamma_0)$, which play an important role in the construction of their link homology and the proof of its invariance.
-In this and next subsections, we generalize their construction of these $\chi$-morphisms.
+Khovanov and Rozansky \cite{KR1} defined morphisms $C(\Gamma_0) \xrightarrow{\chi^0} C(\Gamma_1)$ and $C(\Gamma_1) \xrightarrow{\chi^1} C(\Gamma_0)$, which play an important role in the construction of their link homology.
+We generalize these $\chi$-morphisms in two subsections.
 First we construct morphisms between adjoint Koszul matrix factorizations in this subsection.
 Then, in next subsection, we apply this construction to matrix factorizations of MOY graphs to define the general $\chi$-morphisms.